Embrace the Rebels

 Law firms risk market erosion by ignoring the audacious in their ranks

-By Heather Suttie, Lexpert, September 2017; reprinted in The Law Office Management Association (TLOMA) newsletter, November 2017
+By Heather Suttie, Lexpert, September 2017; reprinted in The Dialogue on Remaking Law Firms, September 2017 and The Law Office Management Association (TLOMA) newsletter, November 2017

 A philosophy exam (likely mythical) is said to have posed a one-word question: “Why?”
 While one answer might be “Because,” any rebel worth their salt will respond “Why not?”
 “Why not?” isn’t intended to be an argumentative retort; rather, it signals an independent mind and audacious spirit.